awreece/codearcana/content/performance/achieving_maximum_memory_bandwidth.md

 # Repeated string instructions #

 At this point, I got some advice: Dillon Sharlet had a key suggestion here to use the repeated string instructions.
 The [`rep`](http://web.itu.edu.tr/kesgin/mul06/intel/instr/rep.html) instruction prefix repeats a special string instruction.
-For exaple, `rep stosq` will repeatedly store a word into an array - exactly what I want.
+For example, `rep stosq` will repeatedly store a word into an array - exactly what I want.
 For relatively recent processors[^7], this works well.
 After looking up the hideous syntax for inline assembly[^8], I get our function:

-[^7]: Apparently, this wasn't always the case: <http://stackoverflow.com/a/8429084/447288>
+[^7]: Apparently, this wasn't always the case: <http://stackoverflow.com/a/8429084/447288>.
+In addition, my benchmarking seems to indicate that neither `rep lodsq` or `rep scansq` benefit from the same degree of optimization that `rep stosq` received.
+I don't fully understand what all is going on.

 [^8]: The inline assembly wasn't strictly necessary here (I could have and should have written it directly in an assembly file), but I've had difficulties exporting function names in assembly portably.